 Victoria’s Secret only accepts submissions regarding modeling jobs through leading modeling agencies or through other established business relationships.
 In other words, if you aren’t signed to a major agency, your chances of becoming a Victoria’s Secret model are pretty much zero.

 You’ll have the best chance of getting noticed if you’re signed with Ford or Elite Models in New York City.
 Victoria’s Secret has a long-standing arrangement with these agencies, and they’re the first place the lingerie brand looks for new models.
-But that doesn’t mean you absolutely have to be with these agencies.
+But you can still break in through other agencies.

 If you are signed to a big-name agency like Ford or Elite, the next step is to make sure they’re doing everything possible to fulfill your dream of becoming a Victoria’s Secret model.
 As Taylor Hill told Fashionista.com, “Since I signed with IMG, their goal for me has always been Victoria's Secret; they've been grooming me for it.
 When I turned 18 and the opportunity came around, they were like, 'You're obviously going to the casting!'”